chadkluck/serverless-webservice-template-for-pipeline-atlantis/README.md

 # Serverless Webservice Template for Pipeline Atlantis

+> Note: As of June 2024 this document as well as tutorials are undergoing revisions and may be inaccurate.
+Updates should be completed by the end of July 2024

 A Web Service template for a serverless Node.js application using AWS Lambda and API Gateway that provides access to external remote api endpoints, caching using AWS DynamoDb, and S3, and stored secrets utilizing SSM Parameter Store.

 Using this as a template for your API Gateway/Lambda applications will start you off with a secure way to manage secret keys needed by your application, an internal, secure and self-managed caching system, asynchronous task management for accessing several datasources simultaneously for faster processing.

 Developed using the Serverless Application Model (SAM) for packaging infrastructure and code.
-It is deployed using the Atlantis Project Stack template for a Continuous Integration and Continuous Delivery (CI/CD) pipeline.
-The nessary parameters for this application's CloudFormation template are passed from the pipeline with additional parameters set in the `template-configuration.json` file.
+It is deployed using the Atlantis Pipeline starter template for a Continuous Integration and Continuous Delivery (CI/CD) pipeline.
+The necessary parameters for this application's CloudFormation template are passed from the pipeline with additional parameters set in the `template-configuration.json` file.

 Note: This is not a stand-alone application.
-It was developed to be deployed using 'Atlantis CI/CD Pipeline with CloudFormation' which must be deployed via CloudFormation first (see Prerequisite).
+It was developed to be deployed using 'Atlantis Pipeline starter CloudFormation template' which must be deployed via CloudFormation first (see Prerequisite).

-## Usage example
+## API Usage example

 https://{your-api-gateway-domain}/demo-test/?id=22

 ## Prerequisite

-This application was created to be deployed by the 'Atlantis CI/CD Pipeline with CloudFormation' developed by Chad Leigh Kluck.
-Do not proceed unless you have set up an 'Atlantis CI/CD pipeline' for the application in CloudFormation.
+This application was created to be deployed by the 'Atlantis Pipeline with CloudFormation' developed by Chad Leigh Kluck.
+Do not proceed unless you have set up an 'Atlantis pipeline' for the application in CloudFormation.
 The pipeline will set up all IAM permissions and introduce you to variables and concepts used within.

-It is recommended that you follow the tutorials in the 'Atlantis CI/CD pipeline' README so that you have an understanding of CloudFormation, CodeBuild, CodeDeploy, CodePipeline, and other AWS Services.
+It is recommended that you follow the tutorials in the 'Atlantis pipeline starter template' README so that you have an understanding of CloudFormation, CodeBuild, CodeDeploy, CodePipeline, and other AWS Services.

-Atlantis was developed with training in mind and is not only a useful tool for managing deployments, but is also a wonderful resource for understanding CloudFormation and CodePipeline.
+Atlantis was developed as a starter template with training in mind and is not only a useful tool for managing deployments, but is also a wonderful resource for understanding CloudFormation and CodePipeline.

 This template can be considered Course #3 of Chad's Steps to Serverless Application Deployment, a set of templates and walk-throughs to help developers learn and deploy serverless while coming away with usable code for their projects.
 Each of the walk-throughs are available on GitHub.

 1. Serverless Introduction (Creating a simple prediction API via AWS CLI using SAM)
-2. Deployment Pipelines (Atlantis CI/CD Pipeline with CloudFormation)
+2. Deployment Pipelines (Atlantis Pipeline with CloudFormation)
 3. Creating a Webservice (this)

 ## Installation

-Once you have created a pipeline using Atlantis (see prerequisite) and you have a Code Commit repository, you may begin installation.
+Once you have created a pipeline using Atlantis (see prerequisite) and you have a CodeCommit repository, you may begin installation.

 For the initial install you will need to complete the following: